Keene State College: Reputation and rankings

+In 2024, Washington Monthly ranked Keene State 34th among 223 colleges that award almost exclusively bachelor's degrees in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 Facilities

 Alumni Center

 Opened in 2010 and houses the College Advancement Division: Alumni & Constituent Relations, Development, and Marketing & Communications.
 This building is designed to accommodate reunion banquets, class meetings, job fairs, and other campus and community events.

 The Commons

 A first-year residence hall that houses 11 Living and Learning Communities (LLCs).
-Originally opened at the beginning of the fall semester of 2016 as the Living and Learning Commons, its name was shortened to The Commons at the beginning of the fall semester of 2018.
-It is the newest dorm on campus and it is the tallest building on campus and second tallest building in Keene.

 Elliot Hall

-Elliot Hall is home to on-campus services, including Admissions, the Financial Aid office, Student Accounts office, Academic & Career Advising, the Registrar's office, Health Services, and Transitions & Parent Programs.
+Elliot Center is home to on-campus services, including Admissions, the Financial Aid office, Student Accounts office, Academic & Career Advising, the Registrar's office, Health Services, and Transitions & Parent Programs.
 The Education Department's Child Development Center is located within this facility.

 Fiske Hall

 The oldest building on the campus, Fiske Hall has been a part of the college since its founding in 1909.
 It underwent renovations during the spring semester of 2007 following the opening of new residence halls elsewhere on campus, and reopened for the Fall 2007 semester.
 The Annex houses the college's Budgeting office, Purchasing office, and Human Resources office.